Studying online

 Outcomes

-Students are able to (1) develop and describe careful and appropriate design of experiments and selection of method to address rigorously formulated questions and hypotheses; (2) demonstrate expertise in the methods of science appropriate to the subject of research; (3) present their scientific investigation in a written report; (4) rigorously and imaginatively validate, manipulate and interpret scientific data; (5) conceive of and evaluate alternative explanations for outcomes; and (6) appreciate the need to communicate science openly and to share skills and knowledge.
+Students are able to (1) design experiments and methods to address formulated questions and hypotheses; (2) demonstrate expertise in the methods of science appropriate to the subject of research; (3) present scientific investigation in a written report; (4) validate, manipulate and interpret scientific data; (5) evaluate alternative explanations for outcomes; and (6) communicate science openly and to share skills and knowledge.

 Assessment